 The rest of the century could be an impressive growth story for the Philippines.
 By 2075, GDP is projected to exceed USD 6 trillion, making it the world’s 15th-largest economy.

-Although the Philippines has increased its exports from below USD 40 billion in 2000 to almost USD 80 billion in 2022, GDP is not dependent on export-led growth, as the country generally maintains a trade deficit with imports well exceeding exports.
-Instead, a large and growing population is the foundation of the country’s economy, as domestic consumption accounts for well over 70% of GDP.
+Although the Philippines has increased its exports from below USD 40 billion in 2000 to almost USD 80 billion in 2022, its GDP is not dependent on export-led growth, as the country generally maintains a trade deficit with imports exceeding exports.
+Instead, a large and growing population is the foundation of the country’s economy, as domestic consumption accounts for more than 70% of GDP.

 Sector-wise, the country’s economy is based on a rapidly expanding services sector, which accounts for well over 60% of GDP, compared to less than 30% for industry and less than 10% for agriculture.